In the following interview, Sthultz describes his transition and how servicemembers can make their transition a little easier.

 I started in the winter and I bought a lot of business winter clothing, and then when summer came I realized that I needed to buy summer clothes for the office.

+M: Did you take any TAP classes?
 TS: I did take some preliminary classes but those were required - they had checklists and regimented processes.
 Those classes bring certain aspects of transition to the forefront of your mind that you may forget or have not thought about, and for me it was a little easier because I'm not married and I don't have dependents so it's an entirely different equation for me.
 So it was perhaps an easier process for me.
 I was lucky in that respect.

+M: Did you encounter any hiccups during the transition process?
 TS: I really haven't encountered any hiccups so far.
 I still consider myself as being in the transitioning process.
 I've only been here for a short while - eight months.
 I would say it might take at least a year to get completely acclimated to the [civilian] environment.

+M: What advice would you give to servicemembers who are transitioning?
 TS: It's not an easy decision to leave the service, you get used to the camaraderie.
 I would [advise] that they take stock of all of their benefits and what they'll be compensated for in the civilian world.
 If they don't do that before transitioning, they'll find that they may have to take a pay cut and make a heavy life adjustment as a result.
 Do your due diligence.

 I would [also add these] three things: No. 1.)
 Before you make the transition talk with your family to make sure that you're moving in a smart direction.
 No.2.)
 And then once the decision has been made, you should create a binder of all of your military information (training, OPR/EPR, medical documentation, awards, etc.) to help you display your skill sets and background to the corporate world when you interview.
 No.3.)
 I would say start sooner rather than later.
 It can take a while.
 If you impose limitations such as location, then you limit your options.
 So if you know you want to move somewhere, start looking at least six to eight months in advance.
 And get the word out there - network, network, network.

+M: How can transitioning servicemembers find jobs at AEP?
 TS: Go to AEP.com to apply, and review their military policies and benefits.
 If servicemembers apply, they should look through the various jobs and match up the skills they feel apply to them.

+M: Do you enjoy working at AEP?
 TS: AEP is like a family; they take care of their employees, and that's why I made it a personal goal to work for AEP.
 I am very happy to be a part of the AEP family.